-At the end of the year, you (or your tax preparer) add all your income from the year, subtract any adjustments to income, deductions and exemptions, and gets your taxable income.
-You calculate how much tax is owed on that taxable income.
+At the end of the year, you (or your tax preparer) add all your income from the year, subtract any adjustments to income, and exemptions, to get your taxable income.
+Then, you calculate how much tax is owed on that taxable income.
 Then, you subtract any credits (such as the child tax credit), and add any additional taxes owed (such as self-employment tax), to get your total tax liability.
-Then, you subtract the amounts you’ve had withheld from your pay throughout the year, and apply any refundable credits (like the earned income credit.)
-The total will be how much you have overpaid, or how much more you owe for the year.
+Then, you compare the amounts you’ve had withheld from your pay throughout the year, and apply any refundable credits (like the earned income credit.)
+If you withheld too much, you get a refund.
+If you didn’t withhold enough, you’ll owe.

 Just like with the electricity bill, you’re having estimated taxes taken out over the course of the year, in the form of withholding.
 This is the amount on your paycheck that says Federal Income Taxes.
 It’s not actually a tax payment, it is an estimated payment towards your total year’s bill.